CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

 # Recommendation

 -  We analyzed customer reviews, ratings from 1 to 5, author recommendations 0(False) & 1(True), long, short reviews relation with ratings.We observed that rating 5 is given highest with 63% compared to other ratings.84% of products are recommended(True) by authors.
 After analyzing datetime with recommendations , Sephora achieved recommended reviews over 80% through the years 2017 to 2023.
 However, it’s crucial to address the products that consistently received lower ratings, particularly those related to "anti-aging, eye cream, cleansing wipes, and moisturizing products".These products consistently earned a rating of 3, indicating areas where customer satisfaction could be improved.
 Sephora needs to prioritize improvements to these products to better meet customer expectations.
  -  Throughout the project, we encountered challenges related to the large dataset, which led to memory errors and issues with mixed data types.
-Despite these challenges, the findings align with our business objectives and provide a solid foundation for enhancing customer satisfaction, refining product offerings, and driving Sephora's continued growth.
+Despite these challenges, the findings align with our business objectives and with this decision tree model, Sephora can create a solid foundation to predict rating which will aid in enhancing customer satisfaction, refining product offerings, and driving Sephora's continued growth.

 # AI Ethics